mrKYLN/mrKYLN/README.md

 # Hi, I'm Mert 👋

 I'm a Data Scientist with 5+ years of experience, mostly in e-commerce and retail.
 I enjoy building ML models that actually go to production and make a measurable difference.
-Lately I've been focusing on LLMs, RAG systems, and agentic workflows — that's the direction I'm growing toward.
+Lately I've been focusing on LLMs, RAG systems and agentic workflows — that's the direction I'm growing toward.

 ---